owcer/code-api/README.md

 /**
  * Set the level of viewable opacity by one player on another player
- * A simple helper that calls setOtherEntitySetting
+ * A simple helper that calls setOtherEntitySetting using opacity *
- *
  * @param {PlayerId} playerIdWhoViewsOpacityPlayer - The player who sees that with opacity
  * @param {PlayerId} playerIdOfOpacityPlayer - The player/player model who is given opacity